Super-Protocol/docs/docs/cli/index.md

 You can also download and install SPCTL manually from the Super Protocol [GitHub repository](https://github.com/Super-Protocol/ctl).

-## Configure SPCTL for users
+## For users

-You can configure SPCTL using the `./spctl setup` command or by manually creating a configuration file.
+You can set up SPCTL using the `./spctl setup` command or by manually creating a configuration file.

 <Tabs>
     <TabItem value="spctl" label="SPCTL setup" default>